quantumew/el-challenge/README.md

 # Food Trucks

-This project will create a serverless API that helps you decide where you will eat!
+This project creates an API that finds the nearest food truck to your location.

 ## Why?

-This project was built in order to display my technical acumen, in preparation for an interview.
+This was built in order to display my technical acumen, in preparation for an interview.

 ## What?

-A serverless REST API on AWS.
+A REST API on AWS.
 It utilizes TypeScript for application code, and Terraform for IaC.
+Serverless architecture.

 ## How?